 26.5.2.3.5 RA field for frames carried in an HE TB PPDU

 The RA field of the frames sent in response to a MU-RTS Trigger frame is set as defined in 9.3.1.3 (CTS frame format).
 The RA field of the MPDUs sent in response of a GCR MU-BAR Trigger frame or MU-BAR Trigger frame is set as defined in 9.3.1.8 (BlockAck frame format).
-The RA field of the QoS Null frames, QoS Data frames and Management frames sent in response to a Trigger frame shall be set to the MAC address of the destination AP (see 9.3.2.1 (Format of Data frames), and 9.3.3.2 (Format of Management frames).
+The RA field of the QoS Null frames, QoS Data frames and Management frames, except HE compressed Beamforming or CQI report (see 26.7.3 (Rules for HE sounding protocol sequences)), sent in response to a Trigger frame shall be set to the MAC address of the destination AP (see 9.3.2.1 (Format of Data frames), and 9.3.3.2 (Format of Management frames).
 The RA field of a QoS Null frame or Action No Ack frame sent in response to a frame carrying TRS Control subfield shall be the MAC address of the destination AP (see 9.3.2.1 (Format of Data frames) and 9.3.3.2 (Format of Management frames)).

 NOTE 1—If dot11MultiBSSIDImplemented is true and the TA field of the soliciting Trigger frame contains the transmitted BSSID, the destination AP is the BSSID to which the non-AP STA intends to send the frame.